-But with interior designers, contractors, sub-contractors… who should we go to?
-What exactly do each of them do?
+But with the choice of interior designers, contractors, sub-contractors… who should we go to?
+What exactly does each of them do?
 How do they differ?
 Well, read on to find out more about these services and renovation tips!

 - Interior designer or renovation contractor?